webits-labs/steamdeckdocs/README.md

 - Create a styleguide so we will have somewhat unified docs
 - Add [header enumerating plugin](https://github.com/timvink/mkdocs-enumerate-headings-plugin)
 - Create more documentation
+- Maybe create a more steamdeck styled theme?